karyRmartinez/DSA-Problems/README.md

 ```

 ```

-**
-//Given a string, return the first recurring character in that string.
-If there's no recurring character, return a "_"
+**Given a string, return the first recurring character in that string If there's no recurring character, return a "_"
 //Input 1: ABCA -> A
 //Input 2: BCABA -> B
 //Input 3: ABCDE -> _**